7 Introduction to R and the Tidyverse

 2 VW 67 40 120 55

-1. Make a new dataset mtcars2 with the column mpg and an additional column am_v, which encodes the transmission type (am) as either "manual" or "automatic"
+1. Make a new dataset mtcars2 from mtcars with only the columns gear and am_v. am_v should be a new column which encodes the transmission type (am) as either "manual" or "automatic".

-1. Count the number of cars per transmission type (am_v) and number of gears (gear).
+1. Count the number of cars per transmission type (am_v) and number of gears (gear) in mtcars2.
 Then transform the result to a wide format, with one column per transmission type.

 mtcars %>%